Step 1 - Am I eligible to apply?

 Step 4 - Interview

 We use the Multiple Mini Interview (MMI) format.
+For the 2022-2023 cycle, we will conduct all interview "virtually" and will not be hosting applicants on campus.
 Applicants will rotate between 8 different rooms, referred to as a station.
 At each station you will be given a written vignette discussing a problem, an ethical dilemma, or a patient case.
 You will have 2 minutes to read the vignette before and think before entering the room, where a member of our admissions committee will be waiting.
 You will spend 8 minutes at each station discussing the situation portrayed in the vignette.
 Due to limited space and interviewers, applicants will go through the MMI in two different groups.
 Thus, during your interview day, you will have approximately 90 minutes of “down time” either before or after your interviews (i.e. while the other group is being interviewed).
 During this down time, you will be allowed to stay in a conference room, or you may walk around and explore the campus.

 Possible Outcomes after the Interview